Shop 2021 Tub Faucet Styles Today

 You can also hire a professional plumber who can assess your needs to help track down the source of your faucet leaks.

 Can a Sink Faucet be used for a Tub?

 A tub faucet should have a higher flow rate than a sink faucet.
 The standard bathroom sink faucet only has a flow rate of about one gallon per minute, which is fine.
 You’re only using the sink for basic hygiene like washing hands and brushing teeth.
 However, with a bathtub, you need a faucet with a higher flow rate, allowing you to fill the bathtub quickly.

 The best tub faucets have flow rates between 6 and 9 GPM while the weakest tub faucets have flow rates at around 2 GPM.
 Using a relatively powerful, and likely expensive, 1.5 GPM vanity sink faucet to fill a bathtub may cause more headaches than it’s worth.

 Ready for a Soak?
 Choose a Bathtub Faucet

 Long days often require long soaks.
 By pairing your new bathtub with the right bathtub faucet, you ensure your new bathroom is as luxurious as you imagined.

-If you’re not sure about what type of bathtub faucet is right for your tub or you’re not sure if the faucet you’ve picked out fits your bathroom’s style, talk to our expert designers for free at 855.483.2629 or email us at email@example.com.
+If you’re not sure about what type of bathtub faucet is right for your tub or you’re not sure if the faucet you’ve picked out fits your bathroom’s style, talk to our expert designers at 855.483.2629 or email us at email@example.com.
 We want to hear from you!